tomBP/templates/ratpack/microservice/README.md

 # Microservice template

-A simple template for creating microservices with Ratpack, Groovy and Spring Boot.
+A simple template for creating production microservices with Ratpack, Groovy and Spring Boot.

 ## Contents